Pioneer Place: History

-Pioneer Place I began construction in the late 1980s and opened in 1990.
+Pioneer Place I began construction in 1988 and opened in 1990.
+Buildings demolished to clear the site for the mall included the Corbett Building, an office building constructed in 1907.

 The development was built in two phases, the names of which are reflected in the names of the two main mall buildings.
 Pioneer Place I, or The "Atrium Shops"/Zone A, opened in 1990 and was developed with assistance from the Portland Development Commission.
 Pioneer Place II, or The "Rotunda Shops"/Zone B, is located across Fourth Avenue to the east.
 Construction on Pioneer Place II began in 1998, and at the time was to add 150000 ft2 at a cost of around $60 million.

 Saks Fifth Avenue closed its store at the mall in 2010, with H&M taking over the portion that had been Saks men's store later that year.
 The remaining parts of the Saks footprint was demolished in 2012 to make way for a new Apple Store and a Yard House restaurant.

+In 2016, Pioneer Place started their renovations, and completed the renovation in 2018.

 In February 2017, shared workspaces provider WeWork signed a lease to take 30,000 sqft of space, one of their first leases in a mall.